snakster/cpp.react/README.md

 ## Introduction

 Cpp.React is an experimental [Reactive Programming](http://en.wikipedia.org/wiki/Reactive_programming) framework for C++11.

-Its purpose is to provide abstractions that simplify the implementation of reactive behaviour.
+It provides abstractions to simplify the implementation of reactive behaviour required by modern applications.

-The general idea is that dependency relations between data/actions are expressed declarively, while the actual propagation of changes is handled automatically.
-The benefits:
+As an alternative to callbacks, it offers the following benefits:
-* Reduction of boilerplate code.
+* Less boilerplate code;
-* Updating is always consistent and glitch-free.
+* consistent updating without redundant calculations or glitches;
-* Support for implicit parallelization of updates.
+* implicit parallelization.

 #### Compiling

-Currently, the build has only been tested in Visual Studio 2013.
+So far, the build has only been tested in Visual Studio 2013 as it's the development environment I'm using.
-The Intel C++ Compiler 14.0 with Visual Studio 2012/13 is theoretically supported as well, but it doesn't compile the current codebase anymore due to [some bugs]() with C++11 support.
+The Intel C++ Compiler 14.0 with Visual Studio 2012/13 is theoretically supported as well, but last I checked, it did not compile anymore due to [some bugs]() with C++11 support.

+You are encouraged to try compiling it with other C++11 compilers and tell me why it didn't work :)

 ###### Dependencies
 * [Intel TBB 4.2](https://www.threadingbuildingblocks.org/) (required)